 Post hoc hypothesis 2: The correction for disbelief

 In addition, the researchers noted that when a source claims something contradictory, such as Eisenhower praising communism, Osgood’s Congruence Theory didn’t predict a change in attitude.
 The theory was therefore updated again, and adjusted so that predictions wouldn’t work when a source said something about a concept that the public didn’t believe the source would actually talk about.

 All consistency and congruence models are about the relationship between different cognitions (thoughts, ideas, attitudes).
 The idea is that people will always try to achieve harmony and consistency in their thoughts.
 When inconsistency occurs it will motivate individuals to change the thoughts or attitudes where imbalance exists.
 What follows is a simple example.

 If Jeffrey becomes a fan of Formula 1 racing driver Lewis Hamilton, and he learns that Hamilton is very fond of a particular sponsor brand, it is very likely for Jeffrey to start liking that brand as well.
 Hamilton likes the brand, so Jeffrey does too.
 Consistent thoughts and attitudes to a concept are easier for Jeffrey than trying to figure out why he dislikes the brand, while his hero is the exact opposite.
 Jeffrey could still rationalise disagreements about the sport, but it is easier if he doesn’t.
 Inconsistency between concepts, attitudes and sources will often – but not always – lead to changes.

-The role of convincing communication
+Congruence Theory and the role of convincing communication

 Convincing messages from sources that people believe to be reliable will generally persuade the recipient to think the same or to change their attitude.
 If the recipient receives a message that conflicts with his or her attitude, and there is a reason to like or agree with the message, this may translate into pressure or motivation to change the recipient’s attitude and to align with the message.